 What’s a pasta dish without the right sauce?
 If you buy one, you can’t leave Italy without buying also one of the many herbs and spice blends you will find in stores and markets to make a perfect pasta sauce.
 Chilly, savory, red, or green, these small sachets will make your dinner and save you plenty of time.

 Parmigiano Reggiano anyone?
-Probably the most famous Italian cheese around the world, parmigiano from Bologna and the Emilia Romagna region is easy to pack whether you are buying a piece of it or grated.
+Probably the most famous Italian cheese around the world, Parmigiano from Parma, and the Emilia Romagna region is easy to pack whether you are buying a piece of it or grated.
 However, it’s not the only cheese you can take home with you from Italy.
-Pecorino romano is another tasty option that it’s not difficult to pack, while fresh cheese types like burrata from Puglia, frue from Sardinia or Naples’ buffalo mozzarella are a bit trickier.
+Pecorino romano is another tasty option that it’s not difficult to pack, while fresh cheese types like burrata from Puglia, frue from Sardinia, or Naples’ buffalo mozzarella are a bit trickier.

 No matter what your preferences are, cheese is a great souvenir from Italy if you want to recreate an Italian dish at home to rekindle your travel memories and make some for your family and friends.